Dario-Felipe/Rocketseat-Starter-JS/README.md

 Remember to use this comands on terminal of project to create a nome_modules paste: (Node requesited)*
   - yarn install

-  - On NodeJS's pastes, to use this command: npm init .
+  - On NodeJS or ReactJS's  pastes, to use this command: npm init .

 Obs: Other configurations had made in the all pastes of project, so don't worry.